gaoming96/TorchFlow/README.md

 - Use xavier to init weights; use U(-1,1) to init z
 - We set x and y as the input.
 CVAE can both predict a figure and generate selected label's figure

 There are many applications of CGAN. eg: given a picture of man, show a picture of his sixties.
 Face aging (Age-cGAN).
-It is actually conditioned at his age (a vector).
+It is actually conditioned at his age (a vector). eg: clothes style to shoes (paired data).
+G: clothes -> shoes.
+D: shoes conditioned at clothes -> fake.

 ### Model structure of InfoGAN: